-Anti-aging happens because EGCG neutralizes free radicals.
-Free radicals are dangerous because they are unstable atoms running in our bodies.
-They cause cancer, damage skin, produce wrinkles, and (of course) cause aging.
-Although we don't understand as much as we'd like to about free radicals, we do know they cause illness when there are too many of them and not enough antioxidants to fight back against them (which is called oxidative stress).
+EGCG is beneficial for anti-aging because it neutralizes free radicals, which are dangerous, unstable atoms that run wild in our bodies.
+Free radicals cause cancer, damage skin, produce wrinkles, and (of course) cause aging.
+Although we don't understand as much as we'd like to about free radicals, we do know they cause illness when there are too many and not enough antioxidants to fight back against them (which is called oxidative stress).

 Green tea works against oxidative stress, protecting you from UV damage, skin wrinkling, and various illnesses.

 How Green Tea Eliminates Bacteria and Inflammation

 Because the polyphenols in green tea boost the immune system, they help our bodies fight infection more efficiently.
-While the body is primed to fight off disease, EGCG kills microbes directly, reduces dental plaque, and eliminates some viruses (even influenza).
+While the body is primed to fight off disease, EGCG kills microbes directly, reduces dental plaque, and can even eliminate certain viruses (even influenza).

-Because bacteria (like gingivitis along with other gum diseases) are killed by green tea, daily use of it helps to keep your gums clean and healthy.
+Because green tea kills oral bacteria (like gingivitis and other gum diseases), daily use helps to keep your gums clean and healthy.
 But bacteria are only part of the story.
-Inflammation reduces the body's ability to combat disease and stay healthy.
+Inflammation reduces the body's ability to combat disease and stay fit.

 When the body is inflamed, it remains at higher risk of losing the fight against various diseases.

 However, using green tea daily helps keep both inflammation and oxidative stress down to more manageable levels.
-That means, with green tea, not only is gingivitis and influenza reduced, but many other inflammatory diseases are kept at bay as well.
+That means green tea doesn't just reduce not the risk of gingivitis and influenza, but it keeps many other inflammatory diseases at bay as well.

 Halitosis (Bad Breath)

 VCSs (volatile sulfuric compounds) often cause bad breath (halitosis).
 By reducing the amount of these VSCs produced in the mouth and saliva, we can mitigate odor.
-Green tea has been shown to have a more immediate cleansing and deodorizing effect than even mint does.
+Green tea has been shown to have a more immediate cleansing and deodorizing effect than mint!

 However, since both green tea and mint work to clean and freshen the mouth, we include both in our Whitening Toothpaste!

 Green Tea and Bone Loss

-Green tea also keeps our teeth supported with strong bones.
+Green tea also keeps our teeth supported with solid bones.